If you want to leave shares of stock to an individual, sample will language is:

 An alternative to making a gift of stock while you are alive, known as an inter vivos gift, is leaving stock to a beneficiary of your will, referred to as a testamentary gift or bequest.
-There are several options for bequeathing stock in your will.
-For example, you may leave it to an individual, a charitable organization or a trust.
-There are advantages and disadvantages of leaving stock in your will.
+See

 Advantages of Gifting Stock in Your Will